Lorillard Tobacco Company: History

-In 2008, Lorillard Tobacco was entered into a separation agreement with its parent company Loews, and became an independent publicly traded company.
+In 2008, Lorillard Tobacco entered into a separation agreement with its parent company Loews and became an independent publicly traded company.

-In order to comply with FDA regulations, Lorillard had until June 22, 2010, to rebrand tobacco products marketed as "Lights", "Ultra-Lights", "Medium", "Mild", "Full Flavor", or similar designations to belie the false impression that some tobacco products are comparatively safe.
+To comply with FDA regulations, Lorillard had until June 22, 2010, to rebrand tobacco products marketed as "Lights", "Ultra-Lights", "Medium", "Mild", "Full Flavor", or similar designations to belie the false impression that some tobacco products are comparatively safe.

 In December 2010, a Boston jury returned a $151 million verdict against Lorillard Tobacco Company for giving out free samples of cigarettes to children in urban housing projects in the 1950s.
 The plaintiff, Marie Evans, was nine when she first received these samples, according to documents filed by her attorneys.
-She died of lung cancer before trial.
+She died of lung cancer before the trial.

 In 2014, after negotiations with People for the Ethical Treatment of Animals (PETA), Lorillard announced it would no longer test its products on animals.
 In a statement, the company said it "will use scientifically accepted or validated alternative test methods and technologies that avoid the use of animals.
 Such methods and tests may include in vitro cell culture tests, advanced chemistry tests and computer modeling programs."

 Electronic cigarettes

 In April 2012, Lorillard purchased privately held electronic cigarette company, blu eCigs, for $135 million in cash, marking the first foray by the tobacco industry into the electronic cigarette market.
 The electronic cigarette company had about $30 million in revenue in 2010, with blu eCigs sold in more than 13,000 retail outlets, including Walgreens and Sheetz.

-In October 2013 Lorillard acquired UK e cig company SKYCIG, which it later rebranded to blu ecigs UK.
+In October 2013, Lorillard acquired UK e-cig company SKYCIG, which it later rebranded to blu ecigs UK.